top of page

 WELCOME!

-The Fear Lab is inspired by insights from the fields of behavioral ecology, social, evolutionary and clinical psychology.
+The Fear Lab is inspired by insights from the fields of behavioral ecology and social, evolutionary, and clinical psychology.
 Our lab’s main endeavor is to understand the neural and behavioral dynamics of human social and emotional experiences and consequently build new theoretical models that merge multiple fields.
-We employ brain imaging (e.g. fMRI) and novel behavioral techniques to examine the neurobiological systems that coordinate fear and anxiety in humans.
+We employ brain imaging (e.g., fMRI) and novel behavioral techniques to examine the neurobiological systems that coordinate fear and anxiety in humans.
 My lab also investigates the proximate and ultimate value of social behavior.
 We are currently pursuing questions of how social behavior orchestrates and shapes emotion and how such operations are variably disrupted in psychiatric disorders.
+The core findings of the fear lab include:

 *Fung, B., *Qi, S., Hassabis, D., Daw, N., Mobbs, D. (2019).
 Slow escape decisions are swayed by trait anxiety.
 Nature: Human Behavior.
 3, 702-708.
 Perspective by Neil McNaughton.